-- 57. Without prejudice to their privileges and immunities the members of the investigation or visiting team shall be obliged to respect the laws and regulations of the receiving State Party or host State and, to the extent that is consistent with the investigation or visit mandate, shall be obliged not to interfere in the internal affairs of that State.
-If the receiving State Party or host State Party considers that there has been an abuse of privileges and immunities by the members of the investigation or visiting team, consultations shall be held between the State Party and the Director-General to determine whether such an abuse has occurred and, if so determined, to prevent a repetition of such abuse. - 58.
-Observers shall be accorded the same privileges and immunities accorded to investigators pursuant to this section, except for those accorded pursuant to paragraph 57 (d).
+57. Without prejudice to their privileges and immunities the members of the team conducting on-site activities shall be obliged to respect the laws and regulations of the receiving State Party or host State and, to the extent that is consistent with the mandate for on-site activities, shall be obliged not to interfere in the internal affairs of that State.
+If the receiving State Party or host State Party considers that there has been an abuse of privileges and immunities by the members of the team conducting on-site activities, consultations shall be held between the State Party and the Director-General to determine whether such an abuse has occurred and, if so determined, to prevent a repetition of such abuse.

+58. Observers shall be accorded the same privileges and immunities accorded to members of the team conducting on-site activities pursuant to this section, except for those accorded pursuant to paragraph 55 (d).

-ARTICLE X114
+ARTICLE X